paladin-t/b8/docs/manual.md

 	* returns true if can be further iterated, otherwise false for finished
 * `GET(co)`: gets any yielded or returned value of current iteration
 * `GET_ERROR(co)`: gets any execution error of a coroutine
-* `WAIT_FOR_MS(ms)`: returns a non-referenced value which represents for waiting for certain milliseconds before dispatching to next coroutine cycle, only works with automatically dispatched coroutine
+* `WAIT_FOR(s)`: returns a non-referenced value which represents for waiting for certain seconds before dispatching to next coroutine cycle, only works with automatically dispatched coroutine
-	* `ms`: integer
+	* `s`: can be integer or real numbers

 Eg: